LSST-strong-lensing/slsim/README.rst

 - `Dark Energy Science Collaboration (DESC) <https://lsstdesc.org>`_

 This repository provides the simulation tools for the purpose of conducting strong gravitational lensing science with the Vera C. Rubin Observatory.
-All the tools are open-source available.
+All the tools are open-sourced.
 Check out below how you can contribute and become part of the LSST strong lensing science.

 * Free software: MIT license
 * Documentation: https://slsim.readthedocs.io.